chengfx/hello-world/Markdown/strong and list.md

 In this file, I will describle how to emphasize our contents and add lists in files.
 ###1. *Emphasizing* our contents
- if we want to use text formatting, such as bold or italics, we can use the symboles '*' and '_' to surround texts which we want to strong.
+If we want to use text formatting, such as bold or italics, we can use the symbols '*' and '_' to surround texts which we want to emphasize.

 	*single asterisks*
 	_single underscores_